bqh5026/recipes-database/README.md

 * Save recipes to a database such as Firebase
 * Add photos and comments to recipes attempt

-In addition, this project will include a:
+In addition, this project will include:

 * A production README